Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1OQk7vNt6-0,292.16,358.62.md

 what we need to make the game better.
 It's a really big game with many moving parts and we're pretty small team.
 So I think it's, to some degree, we must work with the community to make the game better.
-So it may be in some kind of like early accessy kind of state for some time,
+So it may be in some kind of like early accessy kind of state for some time, and yeah, we'll work with you guys to make it better.